dhylands/serial-monitor/README.md

     -y               Exit using Control-Y rather than Control-X -d, --debug      Turn on debugging
     -e, --echo
     -f, --find       Like list, but only prints the name of the port that was found.
-This is useful for using from scripts or makefiles
-    -h, --help       Prints help information
+This is useful for using from scripts or makefiles -h, --help       Prints help information
-    -l, --list       List USB Serial devices which are currently connected -V, --version    Prints version information
+    -l, --list       List USB serial devices which are currently connected -V, --version    Prints version information
     -v, --verbose    Turn on verbose messages

 OPTIONS:
     -b, --baud <baud>                    Baud rate to use [default: 115200] --databits <databits>            Data bits (5, 6, 7, 8) [default: 8]
-        --eol <eol>                      End of line character to use (cr, lf, crlf) [default: crlf] --flow <flow>                    Flow control (none, software, hardware) [default: none] --index <index>                  Return the index'th result
+        --enter <enter>                  Enter character to send (cr, lf, crlf) [default: cr] --flow <flow>                    Flow control (none, software, hardware) [default: none] --index <index>                  Return the index'th result
-    -m, --manufacturer <manufacturer>    Filter based on Manufacturer name --parity <parity>                Parity checking (none, odd, even) [default: none] --pid <pid>                      Filter based on Product ID (PID) -p, --port <port>                    Filter based on name of port
+    -m, --manufacturer <manufacturer>    Filter based on manufacturer name --parity <parity>                Parity checking (none, odd, even) [default: none] --pid <pid>                      Filter based on Product ID (PID) -p, --port <port>                    Filter based on name of port